dklink/stem_coding_challenge/README.md

 Note: in any real application, we would want a `User` resource and a database table to back it.
 It has been omitted here to keep implementation lightweight, as it isn't strictly necessary to implement the desired API endpoints.

-## Data Persistence
+# Data Persistence
 For data persistence, this application uses the `sqlalchemy` ORM with a on-disk `sqlite` database.
 The database is stored at `moods_app/persistent_data/sqlite.db` and can be initialized using `moods_app/init_db.py`.

-## Authentication
+# Authentication
 This app uses a minimal authentication scheme.
 When a new user is created using `POST /users`, an API key is created for the user and returned.
-All other endpoints require `user_id` and `api_key`, which are used in conjunction to authenticate the user.
+All other endpoints require `user_id` as a parameter, and an `api_key` in the authentication header.
+They are used in conjunction to authenticate the user.

 Note that we store the API key unencrypted in our database, as encrypting them wouldn't accomplish anything.
 If a third party gains access to our database without our knowledge, they could only use the API keys to read/write to our database, which they already have access to.
 So, encrypting them would not prevent them from accessing any additional sensitive data.

-This is not the most sophisticated or secure method of authentication, but I think for this project, this scheme is a reasonable tradeoff of security vs complexity.
+There are obviously more sophisticated methods of authentication (OAuth, for example), but for this project I see this scheme as a reasonable tradeoff of security vs complexity.

-## Authorization
+# Authorization
 Each endpoint only reads/writes data for one user.
 As such, I chose the simplest authorization scheme, which allows a user to read/write only their own data.
 Since the same `user_id` is used for authentication and data access in all our endpoints, the authentication also implicitly serves as authorization.

-## Code Structure
+# Code Structure

-## Installation
+# Installation

-## Usage
+# Usage/Demo
+Launch the api using `flask --app api run`.
+Then, run `python demo.py` to see the api respond to requests!

 ## Tests
-Tests for all python modules are located in `moods_app/tests.` To run the test suite, simply run `pytest` in the project root directory.
+Unit tests are located in `moods_app/tests.`
+To execute the test suite, simply run `pytest` in the project root directory.